 5. After curling each section, secure it with a small hair clip or pin.
 This allows the curls to cool in place and sets them for a longer-lasting, bouncy effect.
 Once all the curls have cooled, remove the clips and lightly tousle your curls with your fingers.

 For soft and loose curls, the magic is not only in the technique, but also the curling iron you use.
-I’m an avid fan of the curler in the Silver Bullet SuperStar MultiStyle tool because it utilises an advanced ionic generator technology that helps rejuvenate damaged hair, reduce frizz and enhance shine.
-Having experimented with it for over a month, I can attest that it creates beautiful, cascading curls that always look fresh, bouncy and luminous – my hair never appears dried or fried upon usage.
-The best part, is its versatility: the all-in-one product is equipped with a hair dryer, hot air brush and two clip on and clip off curling attachments where airflow comes out of different directions (a left directional and right directional – this enables you to easily curl your hair in either direction).
-Although the curler is my absolute favourite out of the tools, the hair dryer and hot air brush definitely have secured holy grail status too.
-The hair dryer gives me an immaculately smooth blow dry (think: Pantene television commercial hair) and the hot air brush is excellent at creating long-lasting hairstyles, without the need for much hairspray!
+I’m an avid fan of the Shark FlexStyle Air Styling & Drying System because it creates beautiful, cascading curls that always look fresh, bouncy and luminous – my hair never appears dried or fried upon usage.
+The best part is its versatility: the all-in-one system is equipped with a hair dryer, hot air brush and clip-on curling attachments that let you easily curl your hair in either direction.
+Although the curler is my absolute favourite out of the tools, the hair dryer and hot air brush have secured holy grail status too.
+The hair dryer gives me an immaculately smooth blow dry (think: Pantene commercial hair) and the hot air brush is excellent at creating long-lasting hairstyles, without the need for much hairspray.

 France may be home to some of the world’s most elite hair colourists, but some DIY hair lightening recipes still hold gravitas.
 For those seeking to embrace their inner golden goddess, many French women turn to a chamomile tea rinse.
 Applying this tea supposedly naturally highlights blonde and light brown hair, infusing it with warm and luminous tones.
 Brew a strong cup of chamomile tea, allow it to cool, and use it as a final rinse after shampooing.
 The gentle infusion of chamomile imparts a subtle golden glow, adding depth and radiance to your mane.